acmoles/portfolio/portfolio/projects/wesen.md

   Guided by my findings, I was confident the customisation tool was ready to be shaped into an e&#8209;commerce flow.
 </p>

-At first I imagined a sequence of steps, often referred to as a 'wizard' pattern, believing this would increase usability.
+At first I imagined a sequence of steps.
 I built mockups of increasing fidelity and continued to test with users.
-I employed a hybrid approach, mixing static screens and a modified version of my WebGL prototype.
+I employed a hybrid approach, mixing static screens with the WebGL prototype.
 But something was wrong; _somewhere along the way I had lost the magic of the earlier tests._

 </div>
 </div>